Vijay Prashad

-Vijay Prashad (born 1967) is an Indian-born American author, journalist, political commentator, and Marxist.
-He is the executive-director of Tricontinental: Institute for Social Research, editor of LeftWord Books, Chief Correspondent at Globetrotter, and a senior non-resident fellow at Chongyang Institute for Financial Studies, Renmin University of China.
-Ideologically a Marxist, Prashad is well known for his criticisms of capitalism, neocolonialism, American exceptionalism, and Western imperialism, while expressing support for communism and the global south.
+Vijay Prashad (born 1967) is an Indian Marxist historian, journalist, political commentator, and editor.
+He is the executive director of the Tricontinental Institute for Social Research, editor of LeftWord Books, writing fellow and chief correspondent at Globetrotter, and a senior non-resident fellow at the Renmin University of China's Chongyang Institute for Financial Studies.
+Prashad is known for his criticisms of capitalism, neocolonialism, American exceptionalism, and Western imperialism, and his support for communism and the Global South.

-Previously, Prashad has been the George and Martha Kellner Chair in South Asian History and a professor of international studies at Trinity College in Hartford, Connecticut, United States, from 1996 to 2017.
-He is an advisory board member of the US Campaign for the Academic and Cultural Boycott of Israel, part of the global Boycott, Divestment and Sanctions (BDS) movement, and co-founder of the Forum of Indian Leftists (FOIL).

-Prashad has provided reporting and political commentary for several publications, including Monthly Review, The Nation, and Salon.

-Early life and background
+Personal life and education

-The son of Pran and Soni Prashad, Vijay Prashad was born and raised in Kolkata, India.
+Vijay Prashad was born and raised in Kolkata, India.
+His grandfather was the scientist and translator Baini Prashad and his aunt is Marxist Indian politician Brinda Karat.

 He attended The Doon School as a child.
+He records that he was subjected to violent rape in his early teens while at school.

-In the United States, he received a BA from Pomona College in 1989 as well as earning a PhD at the University of Chicago in 1994—writing a dissertation under the supervision of Bernard S. Cohn.
-He is the nephew of Marxist Indian politician Brinda Karat.
-Prashad is queer.
+He received a BA from Pomona College in 1989 as well as a PhD from the University of Chicago in 1994, writing a dissertation under the supervision of Bernard Cohn.

+Prashad is queer and supports LGBT rights.
+He was married to Women’s Studies scholar Elisabeth Armstrong, with whom he has four children.
+They divorced in 2024.

+Career

+Prashad was the George and Martha Kellner Chair in South Asian History and a professor of international studies at Trinity College in Hartford, Connecticut, from 1996 to 2017.

+Prashad has provided political commentary for Monthly Review. and Salon.
+He has had three articles published in The Nation.

+He is an advisory board member of the US Campaign for the Academic and Cultural Boycott of Israel, part of the Boycott, Divestment and Sanctions (BDS) movement, and co-founder of the Forum of Indian Leftists (FOIL).

+Prashad said that Noam Chomsky was "a great mentor to me", having co-authored two books with the well-known linguist.
+When details of Chomsky's friendship with Jeffrey Epstein were revealed in the Epstein files, Prashad said he was "disgusted by Epstein’s paedophilia, and so by Noam’s friendship with him", adding that "[t]here is no defence for this, in my view, no context that can explain this outrage."

 Political views

-Vijay Prashad is a fervent proclaimer of democracy, Marxism, socialism, and communism.
+Vijay Prashad is a proponent of democracy, Marxism, socialism, and communism.

-Criticism of capitalism is a recurrent theme throughout his work.
-In addition, criticisms of imperialism, colonialism, neocolonialism and other such topics are regular themes.
+Criticism of capitalism is a recurrent theme throughout his work, in addition to criticisms of imperialism, colonialism, neocolonialism.

 U.S. foreign policy

-Prashad is an outspoken critic of American hegemony and imperialism.
-He debated historian Juan Cole on the 2011 US-French-NATO military intervention in Libya, which Cole supported.
-Prashad argued that the genuine Libyan rising had been "usurped" by various unsavory characters, including some with CIA connections.
+Prashad is a critic of American hegemony and imperialism.

+He debated historian Juan Cole on the 2011 NATO-led military intervention in Libya, which Cole supported.
+Prashad argued that the genuine Libyan uprising had been "usurped" by various malicious actors, including some with CIA connections.
 Prashad wrote the 2012 book Arab Spring, Libyan Winter, released through AK Press, on the topic.